microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-powerbi-inventory-app-kpis.md

 **Data Sources**
 - Warehouse Activity Line

-### ATO Components Pick Qty.
+### Positive Adjmt.
+Qty.
+(Base)
 **Formula**
-- This measure calculates the total quantity of an item that has been taken from the warehouse specifically for assembling products that are made to order.
-It only includes the quantity that has been picked for assembling, not received or moved within the warehouse.
+- This measure calculates the total quantity of an item that has been added to the warehouse due to adjustments.
+This includes any adjustments that result in inventory increases in the Warehouse Journal Line table.

 **Data Sources**
-- Warehouse Activity Line
+- Warehouse Journal Line

 ### Put-away Quantity (Base)
 **Formula**